hikeventures/hikeventures.github.io/_posts/events/2018-06-21-Jetboil-Flash-Millijoule.markdown

 When you turn it upside down like this and we have the the burner designed it's a liquid feed versus just a gas feed and that's what gives you the higher altitude advantages and lower temperature advantages and simmer control is really the key to this so you can really dial this down and not just boil water or melt snow.
 You can cook on it too.

-Yeah, you know what?

 We really try to separate our units of our consumers is between regulated and non-regulated right are non regulated are really focused in on just boiling water as fast as you can.

-Right, it's a little harder to cook on you can but then if you move to an item like our mo family we call that we have a minimo a micromo and a mightymo.
+It's a little harder to cook on you can but then if you move to an item like our mo family we call that we have a minimo a micromo and a mightymo.

-Right, this is the minimo here and what's neat about this is you have this what you see here this is our regulator and what it allows you to really go dial it down to do that simmer control and you could put a pot support on here you fire it up so it's on and like I said you can crank that all the way up you're gonna get over 10,000 BTUs but again if you put a pan on there with the proper pot support which gives you a little layer you can see how I'm really dialing this down.
+This is the minimo here and what's neat about this is you have this what you see here this is our regulator and what it allows you to really go dial it down to do that simmer control and you could put a pot support on here you fire it up so it's on and like I said you can crank that all the way up you're gonna get over 10,000 BTUs but again if you put a pan on there with the proper pot support which gives you a little layer you can see how I'm really dialing this down.

 The sound is decreasing right so now it's it's got a nice simmer on that so you can not burn you don't burn anything it's a nice nice cooking experience.